How Retailers Can Organize Customer Data to Survive (& Thrive)

 Adopt A Trade-Secret Tool

-Among tools that can help you better understand retail client needs is DataSwitch, the Lineate platform that efficiently pulls cross-channel, holistic data on your customers and target market to better understand everyone’s behavior from a 360-degree perspective.
-For retailers with an in-store presence, DataSwitch can go as far as layering information about a user’s shopping habits (times visited, sites browsed in-store) with the data you’ve collected on them online using audience ID tracking.
-This tool, in particular, is invaluable in providing insight into your marketing strategy, personalizing and customizing your campaigns at every turn.
+Among tools that can help you better understand retail client needs are data orchestration solutions that efficiently pull cross-channel, holistic data on your customers and target market to better understand everyone’s behavior from a 360-degree perspective.
+For retailers with an in-store presence, data orchestration can go as far as layering information about a user’s shopping habits (times visited, sites browsed in-store) with the data you’ve collected on them online using audience ID tracking.
+This tool, in particular, is invaluable in providing insight into your marketing strategy, personalizing, and customizing your campaigns at every turn.

 Here’s what’s coming